 $1.00 - The Electron Rocket.

-The Electron rocket ready to fly.
+The Electron rocket horizontal in its cradle, ready to fly.
 Soon it will be placed in an upright position so final preparations and fuelling can be completed.
 Electron is a 17-metre-high, carbon-composite launch vehicle that can carry payloads of up to 225 kilograms (such as small satellites) into low orbit.
 These commercial flights could, in turn, enable satellite-based services, for example, affordable Internet, and boost Earth-based activities such as environmental monitoring and search and rescue.

 $2.00 - Electron on the Pad.